 In the Netherlands, selling drugs is illegal.
-However, some municipalities allow the sale of soft drugs in so-called coffeeshops.
-Their owners will not be prosecuted if their establishment fulfils strict requirements.
+However, some city councils allow the sale of soft drugs in so-called coffeeshops.
+Their owners will not be prosecuted if their establishment meets strict requirements.
 When allowed, they usually require an operating permit for a catering establishment.
-Please note that many municipalities do not allow coffeeshops at all.
+Please note that different municipalities have different rules with regard to the sale of cannabis, many city councils do not allow coffeeshops at all.

 At present, it is illegal to grow cannabis (hemp) plants intended for making soft drugs.
 This also applies to acts of preparation with regard to illegal hemp production.
 However, a trial with a closed supply chain has been announced (see below).

 Coffeeshop owners must always be able to determine that the person to whom they sell soft drugs, lives in the Netherlands and is 18 years of age or older.
 To be able to do so, their customers are required to show a valid identification or a residence permit combined with an extract from the municipal personal records database (Basisregistratie personen, BRP).